-- Share information about welfare, safeguarding and child protection issues with teachers and leaders - Have focus on children with social workers to ensure that these students are able to achieve the best academic outcomes and support staff to identify the challenges these children may face, helpful information can be found in what works in education for children who have social workers. - Children with a social worker may face barriers to education because of complex circumstances - Effective support for children with a social worker needs education settings and local authorities to work together.
+- Share information about welfare, safeguarding and child protection issues with teachers and leaders - Have focus on children with social workers to ensure that these students are able to achieve the best academic outcomes and support staff to identify the challenges these children may face, helpful information can be found in Promoting the education of children with a social worker - Children with a social worker may face barriers to education because of complex circumstances - Effective support for children with a social worker needs education settings and local authorities to work together.
 All agencies can play a crucial role in establishing a culture where every child is able to make progress.